Center for Sciences, Prospective, Creativity and Fiction

 * * *

 "Something is happening," MaRa said one morning, noticing the temporal strings vibrating in an unusual way.
-"These disruptions are not mere anomalies.
+"These disturbances are not mere anomalies.
 They are like shadows that creep between the lines of destiny."

 CosTelor, analyzing the same fluctuations, gravely agrees.
-“It's like parts of the Multiverse are trying to break away.
-As if some no longer want to be part of this perfect unity."
+"It's like parts of the Multiverse are trying to break away.
+Like some don't want to be a part of this perfect unity anymore."

 This revelation was disturbing.
 The Infinite Multiple, this structure that promised ultimate balance and the union of all consciousnesses, seemed not to be impenetrable.
 Despite the harmony he had brought, there were forces that were beginning to move in the shadows again, forces that refused to accept this complete unity.